 For instance, one place a member learns about the union is at the regular membership meeting.
-But, it’s a fact of life – not all members can go to regular meetings every time.
-Some who might be interested or can’t attend at all.
+But it’s a fact of life – not all members can go to regular meetings every time.
+Some who might be interested can’t attend at all.

 In some places, unfortunately not many do.
 There are schedule conflicts, family obligations, distances to travel.
 Sometimes people just don’t know when or where meetings are being held.
 Others, not knowing much about the union, feel excluded.